19 Things to Know Before Hiking the W Trek in Patagonia’s Torres del Paine in 2024

 - Day 4: Third Day of W Trek (French Valley) – This day features one of the most memorable portions of the W Trek: the Valle Francés.
 You will start early with a light hike to the Italiano Campsite.
 From there, you will progress through the woods up the Francés River Valley.
 You will continue to the Francés Lookout Point, where you will enjoy one of the most breathtaking views of the trek: the view of the valley framed by the Paine Grande, Catedral, Hoja, Máscara, Espada, Aleta de Tiburón, and Cuerno del Norte mountains.
 The landscape will undoubtedly leave you speechless!
 Later, you will begin the descent to the Paine Grande Sector for the evening.

 - Note: we can arrange optional add-on excursions in the Grey Glacier area if you are interested: kayaking (~3 hour activity) and/or ice hiking (~5 hour activity).
-These activities will require more time on your itinerary, and potentially an additional overnight in the park.
+These activities will require an additional day to your itinerary, as you would need to sleep in Grey Sector for the evening.

-- Day 3: Second Day of W Trek (Paine Grande to French Valley) – For many, this day is the highlight of the whole W Trek.
+- Day 2: Second Day of W Trek (Paine Grande to French Valley) – For many, this day is the highlight of the whole W Trek.
 The path bends eastwards and north from your second campsite, taking you deep into the heart of the Torres del Paine National Park.
 The first step is the trek along the south side of the massif to the Italiano campsite.
 You can leave your main bags there for the expedition into the French Valley.
 Then, take the north spur into that famous cleft in the Andes, which soon becomes a lush land of twisted pine trees and meadows beneath the hanging French Glacier.
-If the group is walking well, the aim will be the jaw-dropping Mirador Británico at the end of the valley, all before a return to the Italiano campsite.
+If the group is walking well, the aim will be the jaw-dropping Mirador Británico at the end of the valley, all before a return to the Frances Sector hut and campsite complex.

-- Day 4: Third Day of W Trek (Nordenskjöld Lake and Frances Sector) – You’re now back to skirting the southern edge of the Torres del Paine.
-Head east from the Italiano campsite and join the path that circles Nordenskjöld Lake (Lago Nordenskjöld).
-It will take much of the day to link up to your next W Trek overnight spot, but there are some fantastic lookouts along the way.
+- Day 3: Third Day of W Trek (Nordenskjöld Lake and Francés Sector) – You’re now back to skirting the southern edge of the Torres del Paine.
+Head east from Frances Sector and join the path that circles Nordenskjöld Lake (Lago Nordenskjöld).
+It will take much of the day to link up to your next W Trek overnight spot (the Central Sector), but there are some fantastic lookouts along the way.
 They’ll put the high peaks of the Torres just behind and the rolling tundra of Chilean Patagonia in front, not to mention the placid waters of numerous alpine waters in the foreground.

-- Day 5: Fourth Day of W Trek (Las Torres Lookout) – After an early morning start, you will begin a tough uphill ascent through the craggy easternmost valley of the Torres massif.
+- Day 4: Fourth Day of W Trek (Las Torres Lookout)– After an early morning start, you will begin a tough uphill ascent through the craggy easternmost valley of the Torres massif.
 It’s steep but opens the way to the Mirador Las Torres, which is surely one of the most unforgettable viewpoints on the planet!
 There, you’ll see the three jagged peaks that give this region its name and reputation, jutting straight up from pearly blue waters.
-You should finish with photos around mid-morning, because you’ll be descending back down to the Central Sector and then to Laguna Amarga to board a bus back south to Puerto Natales (or Punta Arenas, for a longer journey).
+You should finish with photos around mid-morning, because you’ll be descending back down to the Central Sector and then to Laguna Amarga (National Park Station) to board a bus back south to Puerto Natales.

 These sample itineraries are just a start and the opportunities are endless.
 Regardless of whether you’re traveling solo or in a group of any size, our expert Adventure Consultants will craft extraordinary itineraries for your private travel needs.
 See how to get the ball rolling on your private travel dreams here.